ni/niveristand-scan-engine-module-libraries/README.md

 ## Dependencies

-NI Industrial Communications for EtherCAT 17.6+<br>
+- NI CompactRIO
-NI RIO
+- NI-Industrial Communications for EtherCAT 17.6+<br>

 ## Git History & Rebasing Policy
 Branch rebasing and other history modifications will be listed here, with several notable exceptions: